Jugolo/ajax-chatv2/readme.md

 AJAX Chat Standalone V2
 ====================

-This is the standalone version of Blueimp's AJAX Chat.
+This is the standalone and adopted version of Blueimp's AJAX Chat.
 If you are looking for a version to integrate with your forum, select a different branch.

 AJAX stands for "Asynchronous JavaScript and XML".
 The AJAX Chat clients (the user browsers) use JavaScript to query the web server for updates.